How to Test Your Drinking Water (And Why You Should Do It)

 It is best to test for nitrate during the spring or summer following a rainy period, if possible.

-If someone in your household becomes pregnant, test your water supply for nitrate in early months of the pregnancy.
+If someone in your household becomes pregnant, test your water supply for nitrate in the early months of the pregnancy.
 Test it again before bringing a newborn home, and again during the first six months of the baby’s life.
-Remember, in the body, nitrate is converted into nitrite, which can cause brain damage and death in infants because it reduces the amount of oxygen in the baby’s blood. .
+Remember, in the body, nitrate is converted into nitrite, which can cause brain damage and death in infants because it reduces the amount of oxygen in the baby’s blood.

 Test for total dissolved solids and pH every one to three years.
 These tests will provide you with an overall picture of the health of your water.
 The total dissolved solids content of drinking water should be below 500 milligrams per liter (mg/L).
 This value should not change much from test to test.
 If it does, further testing is necessary because it is likely that pollution has occurred.